 - Master's Program 2019 (special admission for working adults; spring examination)

-- Doctoral Program 2019 (special admission for working adults; spring examination)
+- Doctoral Program 2019 (general admission, special admission for working adults; spring examination)

 Identification numbers of applicants who have passed the entrance examination will be uploaded on the Graduate School/Faculty of Arts and Letters website at 9 AM on the date indicated in the Application Guidelines.
 Additionally, applicants who have passed will be sent a printed notice of results.
 Please make sure to check the results of your examination in the notice you receive the following day.
 No telephone inquiries will be accepted.